 Brooke M. Halliwell, DO

-I came to Women’s Health in 2011 and deeply value practicing medicine in this great community.
-I completed my medical degree at University of New England and my residency in Obstetrics and Gynecology at Penn State University.
-I’m passionate about quality healthcare for women and enjoy working with patients from adolescence through the post-menopausal years.
-My husband and I relish spending time outdoors skiing, running and biking with our four, fun children.
+Dr. Halliwell came to Women’s Health in 2011 and deeply values practicing medicine in this great community.
+She completed her medical degree at University of New England and her residency in obstetrics and gynecology at Pennsylvania State University.
+She is passionate about quality healthcare for women and enjoys working with patients from adolescence through the post-menopausal years.
+Her husband and family relish spending time outdoors skiing, running and biking with their four, fun children.

 Katie J. Mang-Smith, MD

-I’m a Colorado native who attended Saint Louis University for my undergraduate degree and Loyola University of Chicago for my medical degree.
-After completing my residency at The University of New Mexico, I moved back to Colorado to be close to family and to share all that I love about my home state with my husband and my three, wonderfully entertaining little boys.
-I have a particular interest in ultrasound diagnostics, minimally invasive gynecologic surgery, high-risk obstetrics and contraception counseling.
-I believe in the power of preventive medicine and encourage my patients to make healthy choices that support full and active lives.
+Dr. Mang-Smith is a Colorado native who attended Saint Louis University for her undergraduate degree and Loyola University of Chicago for her medical degree.
+After completing her residency at The University of New Mexico, she moved back to Colorado to be close to family and to share all that she love about my home state with her husband and three, wonderfully entertaining little boys.
+She have a particular interest in ultrasound diagnostics, minimally invasive gynecologic surgery, high-risk obstetrics and contraception counseling.
+Dr. Mang-Smith believes in the power of preventive medicine and encourages her patients to make healthy choices that support full and active lives.

 Emily R. McCarty, MD